-Equivalence based on: AUC and C{max} for aclidinium and formoterol.
-The 90% confidence intervals for the geometric mean T/R ratios of AUC and C{max} should fall within the limits of 80.00-125.00%.
+Equivalence based on: AUC and C{max} for glycopyrronium.
+The 90% confidence intervals for the geometric mean T/R ratios of AUC and C{max} should fall within the limits of 80.00 - 125.00%.

-Comparative Clinical Endpoint BE Study
+Comparative Clinical Pharmacodynamic Study

-FDA recommends that prospective applicants conduct the following comparative clinical endpoint BE study for the T and R products.
+FDA recommends that applicants conduct the following comparative clinical pharmacodynamic (PD) BE study for the T and R products.